 This magnificent waterfall is more notorious for its history rather than its beauty or vibes- although the beauty and vibes do not disappoint either!
 Wequiock Falls is the escarpment of Niagara Falls!

-Being the twenty-five giant that it is, is a great attraction to both locals and visitors alike.
+Being the twenty-five foot giant that it is, is a great attraction to both locals and visitors alike.

 The waterfall is easy to reach and should definitely be on your to-do list of things to see and do when in Wisconsin!

-Reaching the waterfall is not an issue either, as it is very easy to reach it via hiking in a short amount of time on completely safe roads.
+Reaching the waterfall is not an issue either, as it is very easy to reach it via hiking in a short amount of time on safe roads.

 Wequiock Falls is an extraordinary place to spend your time whether you are alone, with friends, or with family.